Support at Home FAQ - Everything you need to know

 Author: Sensible Care

-Support at Home is Australia's new in-home aged care program.
-It's designed to help older people live independently, safely, and with dignity in their own homes.
+Support at Home is Australia's in-home aged care program.
+It started on 1 November 2025, replacing Home Care Packages and the Short-Term Restorative Care Programme.
+It's designed to help older people live independently, safely, and with dignity at home.

 Program basics